Student parcel delivery: A complete guide to smart lockers for colleges and universities

 Every detail matters as your school competes for quality enrollment and parent contributions.
 Offering students and faculty on-demand, round-the-clock services that make life on campus easier is a compelling selling point.

 2. Promote the student experience

-The college experience is rightfully focused on academics, but colleges and universities must take into account that many students will be living away from the comforts of home for the first time.
-The automated services technology like smart lockers support help ease the transition to college and university life.
+The university experience is rightfully focused on academics, but colleges and universities must take into account that many students will be living away from the comforts of home for the first time.
+The automated services technology like smart lockers support helps ease the transition to college and university life.

 In addition to providing comfort, convenience and security benefits that you can openly promote, these enhanced services also send an unspoken message: We care about the same things you care about.
 And that’s a sentiment that resonates with parents, faculty and donors, as well as students.